Ixrec/OuterWildsArchipelagoRandomizer/README.md

 To downgrade to an older version, you'll need to install a `Ixrec.ArchipelagoRandomizer.zip` manually.
 This repo's Releases page has all the mod `.zip`s for past releases (and the current release `.zip`, which is what the Mod Manager normally downloads for you).

-- In the Mod Manager, go to the "Installed Mods" section if you aren't already there
+- In the Mod Manager, click the 3 dots icon at the top of the window, and select the "Install From" option
-- Click the 3 dots icon next to this mod, and select "Show OWML Folder".
-It should open something like `%AppData%\OuterWildsModManager\OWML`.
+- In this popup, make sure the "Install From" mode on top is set to "URL"
-- Open the `Mods/` subfolder.
+- Go to [this repo's Releases page](https://github.com/Ixrec/OuterWildsArchipelagoRandomizer/releases) and copy the link address to one of the `Ixrec.ArchipelagoRandomizer.zip` files from a previous release.
+For example, the 0.1.0 .zip link would be "https://github.com/Ixrec/OuterWildsArchipelagoRandomizer/releases/download/release/Ixrec.ArchipelagoRandomizer.zip".
-- In here, unzip the `Ixrec.ArchipelagoRandomizer.zip` file, and overwrite any previous version you might have.
+- Back in the Mod Manager popup, paste this link into the "URL" entry below, and click Install.

-- The Mod Manager should immediately detect and display the version number of the `.zip` you unzipped.
-If it doesn't, click the Refresh button in the top left.
+Either way, the Mod Manager should immediately display the version number of the mod version you installed.
+Be careful not to click the Fix Issues button until you want to go back to the latest stable mod version.
 </details>

 ## Roadmap